Bangladesh Research

 Video of sand/gravel extraction across various sites in Bangladesh

-We traveled the border regions of Sylhet conducting interviews and human GIS research, gathering detailed data on prices, work conditions, and transport logistics.
-From there, we followed the movement of these materials to the eastern districts of Dhaka: Purbachal and Bashundhara.
-In these areas, sand was being dumped on rural farmland to force farmers out and make way for new development.
-I piloted Saadi’s drone and edited the footage that captures the full journey from extraction to dumping.
+We traveled through the border regions of Sylhet, conducting interviews and human GIS research to gather detailed data on prices, working conditions, and transport logistics.
+From there, we traced the movement of these materials to the eastern districts of Dhaka—Purbachal and Bashundhara.
+In these areas, sand was being dumped onto rural farmland to force farmers out and make way for new development.
+I piloted Saadi’s drone and edited the footage capturing the full journey from extraction to dumping.0 Using the information gathered, I was able to estimate the total volume of sand and gravel extracted.
+This formed the basis of my senior thesis, for which I received the James D. Fellmann Award.